Neslişah Sultan (daughter of Şehzade Ömer Faruk): Marriage

+Around 1943, Neslişah's father, Ömer Faruk, developed an increased interest in his cousin Mihrişah Sultan, the daughter of Şehzade Yusuf Izzeddin.
+The turbulence of the relationship between Faruk and her wife Sabiha was also a public knowledge.
+She and her sisters sided with their mother.
+Faruk accused Sabiha of turning their daughters against him.
+Murat Bardakçı opines that he had already fallen in love with Mihrişah and the issue of the council was merely an excuse.
+In 1948, after twenty-eight years of marriage, Faruk divorced Sabiha, and married Mihrişah, after which Sabiha moved to live near her.
+Neslişah never came to accept her father's second wife.

-Prince Abdel Moneim's regency lasted ten months in all.
+Prince Abdel Moneim's regency lasted ten months.
 The Egyptian Revolutionary Command Council formally abolished the monarchy on 18 June 1953.
 In 1957, Abdel Moneim and Neslişah were arrested.
 Again forced into exile, Neslişah was released from prison after the President of the Republic of Turkey intervened and demanded her release.
 She subsequently lived for a short time in Europe, then returned to her native Turkey.
-In 1963, she reclaimed Turkish citizenship, and took the surname Osmanoğlu.
+In 1963, she reclaimed Turkish citizenship, and took the surname Osmanoğlu, which had been assigned to members of the Ottoman former imperial family.
 Prince Abdel Moneim died in 1979 in Istanbul, where Princess Neslişah continued to live with her unmarried daughter Ikbal.

 Death

 Neslişah died of heart attack on 2 April 2012 at her home in Ortaköy, attended by her daughter.
 At the time of her death, Neslişah was the most senior Ottoman princess.
-After the deaths of Prince Burhaneddin Cem in 2008 and Prince Ertuğrul Osman in 2009, she was also the last surviving member of the Ottoman dynasty to have been born during the Ottoman era.
+After the deaths of Şehzade Burhaneddin Cem, son of Şehzade Ibrahim Tevfik, in 2008 and Prince Ertuğrul Osman in 2009, she was also the last surviving member of the Ottoman dynasty to have been born during the Ottoman era.
 A funeral service was held for her in Yıldız Hamidiye Mosque.
 She was buried in Aşiyan Asri Cemetery, next to her mother and sisters.
-The then President Abdullah Gül presented a message of condolence to family members.
+President Abdullah Gül presented a message of condolence to family members.
 Prime Minister Recep Tayyip Erdoğan praised the late princess.
 "She was the poster-child for nobleness who carried the blood of Osman," he said in Parliament, referring to Osman I, the Anatolian ruler who established the Ottoman Empire.
 "We remember her with high regard and our blessings."

+Issue

+By her marriage, Neslişah Sultan had a son and a daughter: